Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Methodology and measurements

-Given the challenges associated with detecting $\OIII_{4363}$, strong emission-line calibration methods have been widely used to determine the metallicity of high-redshift galaxies.
+Due to the challenges of detecting faint $\OIII_{4363}$, strong emission-line calibration methods have been widely used to determine the metallicity of high-redshift galaxies.
 These methods rely on the ratios between bright collisionally excited lines (e.g., $\OIII, \OII$) and Balmer recombination lines (e.g., \Ha, \Hb) to establish metallicity calibrations \citep{Pagel_79}.
 Since these lines are among the strongest metal lines in the optical spectrum, they are applicable to galaxies across a broad range of redshifts and luminosities.
 Strong-line calibrations are constructed using samples where \(\OIII_{4363}\) is detected, enabling the establishment of empirical relationships between metallicity measured via the direct \( T_e \) method and strong emission-line ratios (e.g., \(\OIII_{5007}/\Hb\), \(\OIII/\OII\)) \citep{Pettini_24}.
 For these calibrations to be reliable, the galaxies used in their derivation should have physical properties similar to those of the target galaxies.
-Typically, strong-line calibrations are based on galaxies selected from the BPT diagram \citep[][]{Baldwin_81} that exhibit detectable \(\OIII_{4363}\) emission (see Fig.~\ref{fig:MEx}).
-Therefore, when these calibrations are applied, it is essential to confirm that the target galaxies occupy similar regions in the BPT diagram to ensure comparable ionization conditions and electron temperatures.
+Typically, strong-line calibrations are based on galaxies selected from the BPT diagram \citep[][]{Baldwin_81} that exhibit detectable \(\OIII_{4363}\) emission \citep[e.g.,][]{Bian_18}.
+Therefore, when applying these calibrations, it is essential to ensure that the galaxies share similar ionization mechanisms.
+In such cases, they often appear in similar regions of the BPT diagram, as a consequence of emissions arising from similar ionizing scenarios.

 To improve metallicity measurements of high-redshift galaxies, many strong-line calibrations use high-ionization galaxies in the local universe as high-redshift analogs, and establish empirical relations that represent the ionization conditions for high-redshift galaxies (\citealt{Bian_18}, hereafter, \citetalias{Bian_18}, \citealt{Izotov_19}, hereafter, \citetalias{Izotov_19}, \citealt{Nakajima_22}, hereafter, \citetalias{Nakajima_22}, \citealt{Curti_20}, hereafter, \citetalias{Curti_20}).
 However, these local analogs may not fully represent the ionization conditions of high-redshift galaxies. \citet{Kewley_13} found a significant evolution of emission line ratios toward higher excitation at high-redshift, which is also confirmed by recent JWST observations \citep{Shapley_23}.
 Thus, more reliable metallicity diagnostics are needed to improve the accuracy of metallicity measurements.